BGCitsOnFIRE/BGCitsOnFIRE/README.md

 ### HI THERE 🔥🔥🔥

-helo my name is BGC, and this my GiyHub profile
+hello my name is BGC, and this my GiyHub profile